-Year Number of requests Within time limit
+Year Number of requests nber of requests Within time limit

-2020 7 2

 2021 18 7

 2022 30 22

+2023 48 44

-Automation improvements were successfully piloted to support the retrieval of information for SARs as previously the process was predominantly manual searches and redaction.
-It was reliant upon employees responding promptly to requests from the Governance Team, but this can be impacted by availability and capacity.
-These new innovations have shown a significant improvement in retrieving relevant information increasing from 39% in 2021 to 73% in 2022.
-This is against a backdrop of a significant increase in the number of SARs but also the complexity.
+Automation improvements were embedded within the information governance area to support the retrieval of information for SARs as previously the process was predominantly manual searches and redaction.
+It was reliant upon employees responding promptly to requests from the Information Governance Team, but this was impacted by availability and capacity.
+This new functionality has led to a significant improvement in retrieving relevant information increasing from 39% in 2021 to 92% in 2023.
+This is against a backdrop of a significant increase (+60%) in the number of SARs but also the complexity.